-Recognized as the “[c]ornerstone of the Canadian tax market with a formidable presence in tax litigation,” (Chambers Global 2015), Osler advises Canadian and foreign-based corporations doing business in Canada on all aspects of avoiding, managing and litigating tax disputes.
+Widely acknowledged as having the leading tax litigation practice in Canada, Osler advises Canadian and foreign-based corporations doing business in Canada on all aspects of avoiding, managing and litigating tax disputes.
 Our advice, which leverages our market-leading tax planning and transfer pricing expertise, is focused on prevention and risk management.
 We work closely with our clients’ business and legal teams, providing focused and strategic advice to help our clients avoid debilitating tax payments and penalties – especially in “bet the company” controversies.

 Our clients benefit from our considerable experience in proactively managing and resolving audit and appeal disputes with the CRA, as well as our in-depth knowledge of the Income Tax Act and the CRA’s decision-making processes.
 While we work with clients to avoid going to court whenever possible, Osler litigators have successfully represented clients in several of the most significant tax litigation cases in Canada.
 Osler has acted as counsel on landmark and complex tax cases of national importance affecting large classes of taxpayers, before the Supreme Court of Canada, the Federal Court of Appeal, the Tax Court of Canada and other courts in numerous tax cases that have shaped Canadian tax law.
 Our work includes acting as counsel on the first GAAR case in which a taxpayer succeeded before the Supreme Court of Canada and the first transfer pricing case in which a taxpayer succeeded before the Supreme Court of Canada.
 Osler’s strategic focus and the depth and breadth of our experience is invaluable to our clients.
 Our clients also benefit from the experience and judgment of lawyers in our industry-leading civil litigation group and our sophisticated litigation support team.